rfresh2/ZenithProxy/README.md

 ### Release Channels

-ZenithProxy has 3 release channels:
+ZenithProxy has 2 release channels:

 * (Default) `java` - Supports all operating systems
   * Requires Java 21+.
 [Java Downloads](https://adoptium.net/)
 * (Recommended) `linux` - Linux native x86_64 executable. ~50% reduced memory usage and instant startup

-* `git` - Locally builds and runs the proxy from source in Java
-  * Requires Java 21+, plus [git](https://git-scm.com/downloads) installed and the repository cloned.
+You also need to select a minecraft version.
+There are currently 2 options:
+* `1.20.1`
+* `1.12.2`

+The full valid release channel you select should be in this format: `linux.1.20.1` or `java.1.12.2`

 ### DNS Setup